zestjs/template-browser-cs/README.md

 Then load the app from `www-built/index.html`.

+The entire app is loaded from one script resource, including -
 * Templates are compiled
 * CSS and LESS is inlined into script
 * CoffeeScript is compiled if using [require-cs](https://github.com/jrburke/require-cs)